jordanmbarrows/growthcurve/USERGUIDE.md

 The app includes a built-in User Guide tab containing embedded documentation covering all workflow steps, file format requirements, parameter descriptions, and output file descriptions.
 The guide is rendered as styled HTML within the Shiny UI using collapsible details/summary elements for each topic.

+### 10.6 Working Directory Browser

+A Browse… button is available when selecting a working directory.

+- Opens a graphical file browser using the `shinyFiles` package
+- Allows users to navigate the file system interactively
+- Selected directory path is automatically populated in the text field
+- Users must still click Set working directory to confirm the selection

+This provides a more user-friendly alternative to manually typing file paths.

 ## 11. gcplyr Integration

 GrowthCurve uses the `gcplyr` R package (Blazanin 2024, BMC Bioinformatics) as its scientific computation engine. `gcplyr` provides the core functions for growth curve data manipulation and analysis.
 The following `gcplyr` functions are used directly in the pipeline: